Sail Program FAQ

 How Can I Help My Child Have A Good Experience With The Youth Program?

 Be involved and supportive.
 The Youth Committee welcomes help from parents with several activities throughout the summer.
 These activities could include chaperoning a dance, serving as parent of the day at a regatta or at a swim meet, and volunteering for the HYC Youth Invitational.
-Contact Patrick Broome, Sailing Program Director, or Pam Nothacker, Swimming Program Director, to find out how you can be involved.
+Contact Dave Penfield, Sailing Program Director, or Pam Nothacker, Swimming Program Director, to find out how you can help..

 Every week on Friday, the Program Directors will send out an email blast Newsletter that includes important dates and things to be aware of for the upcoming week.
 This may include variations from the usual routine such as picnics, longer days, etc. In addition, The Swim and Sail Directors will hold a Q & A session every Monday at 12:30PM on the Patio.
 This is a great opportunity to ask questions and/or clarify things pertaining to the program.

-In order to run a safe and productive program we need to have a Code of Conduct.
+In order to run a safe and productive program we have developed some rules and a progressive discipline policy.
 Each participant will have three chances to correct inappropriate behavior

 which may include, but is not limited to: